[object Object]

 Why does Monday.com cost $27/month for a solo freelancer when the plan says $9/seat?

 Monday.com's paid plans require a minimum of 3 seats, even for a single user.
-The Basic plan at $9/seat/month means $27/month minimum.
+The Basic plan at $9/seat/month means $27/month minimum for one person.
 The free plan exists for up to 2 users but limits features significantly.
-Per-seat pricing with minimum seat requirements generally works against solo freelancers because the minimum inflates the real cost beyond what the headline price suggests.
+Per-seat pricing with minimum seat requirements inflates the actual price well beyond the headline number, making Monday.com one of the more expensive options for solo freelancers despite the low per-seat rate.

-Can Notion replace a dedicated PM tool for freelancers?
+Can Notion replace a dedicated project management tool for freelancers?

-Notion handles project documentation and lightweight task tracking through custom databases, but building a full project management system requires significant setup time.
-There's no native time tracking, invoicing, or client portal.
-Freelancers who enjoy building systems from scratch can create a functional setup, but most find the configuration time outweighs the flexibility benefit compared to a purpose-built tool that works immediately.
+Notion handles project documentation and lightweight task tracking through custom databases, but building a full project management system takes 3-5 hours of configuration.
+Notion has no native time tracking, invoicing, or client portal.
+Freelancers willing to build systems from scratch can create a functional setup, but most find the configuration time and ongoing maintenance outweigh the benefit compared to a tool designed for freelancers that works out of the box.

 Does HoneyBook work for freelancers who bill hourly?

-HoneyBook has no time tracking on any plan.
-Freelancers billing hourly need a separate time tracking tool alongside HoneyBook, which means the real cost is at least $36 + $9 = $45/month.
-HoneyBook works best for freelancers who use project-based or package pricing where tracked hours aren't required for billing.
-For hourly billing workflows, a platform with built-in time tracking eliminates the extra tool.
+HoneyBook offers no time tracking at any price.
+Freelancers billing hourly need a separate time tracking tool alongside HoneyBook, which means the real cost is at least $36 + $9 = $45/month before hourly work is covered.
+HoneyBook fits project-based or package pricing where tracked hours aren't required for billing.
+For hourly billing workflows, a platform with built-in time tracking like Plutio or Paymo eliminates the extra tool, so tracked hours flow into invoices without a manual step.

 Are per-seat pricing models always bad for solo freelancers?

-Per-seat pricing works fine when the minimum is 1 seat.
+Per-seat pricing isn't a problem when the minimum is 1 seat.
 Asana at $10.99/user/month and Toggl at $9/user/month charge for exactly one user.
 The problem is platforms like Monday.com that require 3-seat minimums on paid plans, which triples the actual cost for a solo freelancer.
-Before comparing prices, check the minimum seat requirement on each plan to calculate the real monthly cost for a single user.
+Before comparing prices, check the minimum seat requirement on each plan to calculate the real monthly cost for a single user rather than the headline per-seat rate.

 Loading products...